But it’s only when melanoma directly impacts our lives

 Unfortunately, Australia has the highest incidence of melanoma in the world.
-On average, 30 Australians will be diagnosed with melanoma every day and more than 1,200 will die from the disease each year.
+On average, one Australian will die every five hours from melanoma.

 The following information will help you gain a better understanding of melanoma, including what it is, how it’s diagnosed, the different stages of the disease, treatment options, real patient stories, and support available to those diagnosed with melanoma.